Public Speaking Body Language Loop

 Hard to do when we’re nervous but we want eye contact, we want to be upright… and my recommendation is also that you want to be feet hip-width apart, equally balanced, your feet strong and grounded and you’re springy.
 So I’m springy at the moment… now you can’t see my feet, but I’m actually just I’m ready for action… so if you can see me now I’m looking like I’m ready to go.
 And that’s because I’m on the balls of my feet, the front of my feet, not the back.
 So if I go onto the back of my feet I’m now leaning backwards slightly and I’m not looking as engaged and as as energetic – that’s quite hard to say!

 So we have these two channels going on.
-So what’s really important is that if you can convey -particularly at the beginning of your presentation which is when we are being judged most strongly by our audience and often when we’re also most nervous – so the aspect of being at the start – really important.
+What’s really important is that if you can convey -particularly at the beginning of your presentation which is when we are being judged most strongly by our audience and often when we’re also most nervous.
+So the aspect of being at the start – really important.

 Then the audience is reassured “oh yeah, that speaker knows what they’re doing, they have a confident body language”.
 And then they loop that back to you and the whole thing goes in this positive loop which is exactly what we’re after.